 Submitted Draft Environmental Assessment Report to CEAA February 1, 2016.

-CEAA advices that EA Report conforms with EIS guideline requirements and begins a technical review of the document and initiates a 30 day public comment period.
+CEAA advised that the EA Report conforms with EIS guideline requirements commencing a technical review of the document initiating a 30 day public comment period August 11, 2017.

 What is an Environmental Impact Statement (EIS)?